Minors (under 16 years)

 - Current Passport

-- Two (2) studio-quality color photographs taken within the last six months measuring 2" x 2" (5cm x 5cm) with a white background.
+- One studio-quality color photograph taken within the last six months measuring 2" x 2" (5cm x 5cm) with a white background.
 No other photo format can be accepted.
 More information

 - For children under age 16, the parents must prove their parentage by showing a copy of the child's government-issued birth certificate and one copy.
 If the birth certificate lists the mother's maiden name, she should be able to prove her identity accordingly.